Rumination: The #1 Reason for Stress and Burnout

 Change Your Habits: Stress-Reducing Tactics to Try

 How do you banish stress and put these ideas into practice, especially at work?
-Here are a few tactics to try on your own and as you lead others:
+Here are a few tactics to try on your own and as you lead others to reduce burnout:

 - Interrupt a pattern.
 If you catch yourself starting to ruminate, stop.
 Stand up.
 Clap your hands once.
 Stretch in your chair.
 Do something to get back into your body and out of your head.
-If you are in a meeting or other space where you are constrained, just move in a small way and focus on the movement for a moment.
+If you’re in a meeting or other space where you’re constrained, just move in a small way and focus on the movement for a moment.
 Rub your finger and thumb together, wiggle your toes in your shoes, or move your tongue around your mouth.

 - Put things in perspective.
 Play with scale or time.
-What is the problem or challenge that is happening now?
-Shrink it down relative to other things you have experienced or stretch out in time: How much will this matter in 12 months?
+What’s the problem or challenge that’s happening now?
+Shrink it down relative to other things you’ve experienced or stretch out in time: How much will this matter in 12 months?

 - Ask direct reports questions about right now.
 Many people in workplaces suffer over things that are not actually happening.
-They are imagining the worst possible outcomes.
+They’re engaging in rumination and imagining the worst possible outcomes.
 They’re ruminating.
 When you see people, particularly your direct reports, caught up in the future like this, you can help short-circuit their thinking.
 Don’t dismiss their feelings, but bring the conversation to the question, “What problem are you experiencing, right now?”
-This offers something actual and practical you and they can work on directly.
+This offers something actual and practical that you and they can work on directly.

 - Find some levity.
 Make a joke, take a break, have some fun.
 It’s hard to be stressed when you are laughing.